tclabsjay/tippingpointconfigurator/README.md

 # TippingPoint Configurator

-A professional web application for configuring TippingPoint TXE series hardware, modules, and licenses with advanced quote generation capabilities.
+A web application to help the field of Sales Engineers, to configure TippingPoint TXE series hardware, modules, and licenses for quick quote generation capabilities.

 ## 🚀 Features